kopteryx/AEM-3103-Final-Project-2024/README.md

 ## Fig. 1: Single Parameter Variation
 ![Alternative Text](./Figures/Parameters.png)

 This figure compares the 2D trajectories of different velocities and different flight path angles, where only one variable is changed each time.
 This then displayes how these changes vary both the height and range when you stray from the nominal values that were found (black lines).
+44

+Utilizing both the ode23 (runge-kutta method of numerical analysis) and the called upon EqMotion.m function, the height vs range graphs were constructed by feeding the ode23 and EqMotion the varying gammas and velocities and the constants (range, height, and time) and extracting the range and height components of the ode function to graph against each other.

 ## Fig. 2: Monte Carlo Simulation